elonen/ldap_authz_proxy/README.md

 ## Contributing

-This server was created to scratch a persistent sysop itch.
+This software was created to scratch a persistent sysops itch.
-Contributions are welcome.
+Contributions are very welcome.

 ## License